PierreBeucher/cloudypad/docs/src/help/upgrade-guide.md

 ### Scaleway legacy volume deprecation

-[Scaleway is deprecating `b_ssd` volumes support](https://www.scaleway.com/en/docs/instances/how-to/migrate-volumes-snapshots-to-sbs/) and you won't be able to `cloudypad provision` existing Scaleway instances unless you upgrade your instance's volume following [Scaleway migration guide](https://www.scaleway.com/en/docs/instances/how-to/migrate-volumes-snapshots-to-sbs/#migrating-using-the-instance-apicli-migration-endpoint-plan-and-apply).
+Scaleway is deprecating `b_ssd` volumes support and you won't be able to `cloudypad provision` existing Scaleway instances unless you upgrade your instance's volume following [Scaleway migration guide (Internet Archive link since original link is not available anymore)](https://web.archive.org/web/20250805052923/https://www.scaleway.com/en/docs/instances/how-to/migrate-volumes-snapshots-to-sbs/#migrating-using-the-instance-apicli-migration-endpoint-plan-and-apply).

 Alternatively:
 - Use `cloudypad configure` instead of `cloudypad provision` or `cloudypad update` - Note that it will not fully update your instance since provision will be skipped, but it should work nonetheless